 To select a grid number, press the + and - buttons under Grid Number at the bottom of the screen.
 Alternatively, pressing the grid number button itself will show the screen in Figure 7-2.
 From here, you can go directly to any grid.
-Grids that contain no data will have the text shown in green.
+Grids that contain no data will have some text and grid lines shown in green, whereas grids containing data will have the text and grid lines shown in red.
+Grids that are partially complete will show the uncollected lines in green on the right side.